Using the Column Chooser

-For example, if you wanted to view the ID of processes for which Message Analyzer captured events, you could add the ProcessId column under the Etw node in the Column Chooser window to the Analysis Grid viewer.
+For example, if you wanted to view the ID of processes for which Message Analyzer captured events, you could add the ProcessId column, found under the Etw node in the Column Chooser, to the Analysis Grid viewer.
 In the near future, you will have the capability to display process names as well.

-Tip Because the Column Chooser tool window provides a tree-level view of the message hierarchy for each module type that is parsed by the PEF Runtime, it can help you understand how to traverse the message hierarchy to some extent.
+Tip Because the Column Chooser Tool Window provides a tree-level view of the message hierarchy for each module type that is parsed by the PEF Runtime, it can help you understand how to traverse the message hierarchy to some extent.
 However, Message Analyzer also provides the Filter IntelliSense service that helps you to discover how to traverse the message hierarchy in a more interactive way; this feature streamlines the task of writing Filter Expressions.
 Filter IntelliSense is an interactive and intelligent statement completion service that responds to text that you enter in any Filter Expression text box by displaying various elements of the message hierarchies, such as message types, structures, properties, flags, and other fields.
 The message hierarchies that you traverse with Filter IntelliSense are the same that display in Column Chooser.
-You can invoke Filter IntelliSense when configuring Filter Expressions in a Selection Filter, Trace Filter, or View Filter text box.
+You can invoke Filter IntelliSense when configuring Filter Expressions in the Session Filter and View Filter text boxes.

-In addition to using the Column Chooser window to add more data columns to the Analysis Grid viewer default column layout, you can also quickly add a new data column to the Analysis Grid viewer based on field names in the Details tool window that displays beneath the Analysis Grid viewer by default.
-You can do so by right-clicking any row of field data in the Details tool window and selecting the Add ‘<entityName>’ as Summary Column menu item, where entityName is a placeholder for the actual field name in the Name column of the Details tool window.
-Message Analyzer then automatically populates the new named column with values, based on data from the currently displayed message collection.
+In addition to using the Column Chooser Tool Window to add more data columns to the default column configuration of the Analysis Grid viewer, you can also quickly add a new data column to the Analysis Grid viewer based on field names in the Details Tool Window that displays beneath the Analysis Grid viewer by default.
+You can do so by right-clicking any row of field data in the Details window and selecting the Add ‘<entityName>’ as Summary Column menu item, where entityName is a placeholder for the actual field name in the Name column of the Details window.
+Message Analyzer then automatically populates the new named column with values, based on parsed data from the currently displayed message collection.

-To learn more about the Column Chooser tool window, see Column Chooser.
+To learn more about the Column Chooser Tool Window, see Column Chooser Tool Window.